johnathanchiu/jpeg-compressor/README.md

 python decompress.py [-i | use letter y to save image as jpeg/default=letter n to denote that save the image as a png] [-c | Path to compressed file with extension (.bz2)] [-d | Save the image to specified folder/default=working directory]

+For compressfolder.py example usage:

+python compressfolder.py [-i | folder of images] [-c | where to store compressed files]

+For decompressfolder.py example usage:

+python decompressfolder.py [-c | folder of compressed images] [-d | directory to store decompressed images for viewing]

 Use -h for full details.

 # Explanations